-Other Supplies: Bound lab record book, graphing calculator, 3-ring binder with separated sections for notes and homework, separate 3-ring binder for lab documents, pens, pencils, highlighters
+Other Supplies: Bound lab record book (provided as part of KAP fees), approved safety goggles (provided as part of class fees), graphing calculator, notebook with separated sections for notes and homework, pens, pencils, highlighters

 The Laboratory Program:

 The laboratory component is, at minimum, 25% of the instructional time.
 Investigations will be integrated throughout the course.
 Students will also need to spend time out of class, both preparing for and completing laboratory investigations.
 Students will typically work with a partner, but some investigations require groups of three or four.